CameronNemo/brillo/README.md

 ### Controller modes

 Finally, you can either use the built-in controller selection to get the controller with the maximum precision, or you can specify one manually with the -s flag.
 The -a flag will force automatic mode and is default.
 Use -L to get a list of controllers to use with the -s flag (to specify which controller to use).

+**Notice: You _need_ to include the `-s` or `-a` flag on _every_ command you run.
+The controller setting will _not_ be stored anywhere!
+If you do not use any of the flags, it will always default to automatic selection.**

 ### Examples